tomna1993/c_32_password/README.md

 ## DESCRIPTION

 The user is prompted for a password, which will then be validated using a function `check`.
-If the password contains at least one upper case letter, one lower case letter, a number, and a symbol (meaning a printable character that’s not a letter or number, such as ‘!’, ‘$’ and ‘#’), the function should return true.
-If not it should return false.
+If the password is at least 10 characters long and contains at least one upper case letter, one lower case letter, a number, and a symbol (meaning a printable character that’s not a letter or number, such as ‘!’, ‘$’ and ‘#’), the function should return `true`.
+If not it should return `false`.

 ### IMPLEMENTATION DETAILS

 The function will iterate through the password that’s supplied to it as an argument.
-Since you have to find at least one lower case letter, one upper case letter, one number and one symbol, we may want to create a boolean variable for each and set each to false before we iterate through the string.
-If we then find a number, for instance we can set that boolean to true.
-If all booleans are true at the end of the function, it means all criteria are met, and we would return true.
+Since you have to find at least one lower case letter, one upper case letter, one number and one symbol, we may want to create a boolean variable for each and set each to `false` before we iterate through the string.
+If we then find a number, for instance we can set that boolean to `true`.
+If all booleans are `true` at the end of the function, it means all criteria are met, and we would return `true`.

 ```bash
 ./password